daoch4n/zen-ai-mcp-dev-tools/README.md

 ## AI System Prompt

 ```
 You have development tools at your disposal.
 Use relevant tools from devtools MCP server for git and file operations.
-When using any tool from it, always provide the full current working directory path as the 'repo_path' option.
+When using any tool from it, always provide the current repository full current working directory path as the 'repo_path' option, do not set it to any other folder. 'repo_path' must be explicitly asked from user in beginning of conversation.
 ```

 ## Integration